grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 User role is retrieved using [JMESPath](http://jmespath.org/examples.html) from the `role_attribute_path` configuration option.
 Grafana determines a user's role by following the steps below until it finds a role:

-1. Evaluate the `role_attribute_path` JMESPath expression against the OAuth ID token.
+1. Evaluate the `role_attribute_path` JMESPath expression against the OAuth2 ID token.
 1. Evaluate the `role_attribute_path` JMESPath expression against the JSON data obtained from UserInfo endpoint, which is specified via the `api_url` configuration option.

 The result after evaluation of the `role_attribute_path` JMESPath expression should be a valid Grafana role, for example, `Viewer`, `Editor` or `Admin`.